eedmi/ML-Integrated-RC-Wall-Analytical-Database/README.md

 where $$d_b$$ is longitudinal-bar diameter.
 Shear behavior is modeled as uncoupled from the flexural and axial behavior using a linear shear spring element at the base of the model.

 Plain and confined concrete are modeled using the OpenSees `Concrete04` material.
 The concrete elastic modulus is calculated as $$E_c=4700\sqrt{f_c}$$ MPa.
 The strain at peak stress of the confined concrete is supplied by the previously developed ML model and is used as the calibration parameter of the finite element model.
-The adopted effective shear modulus $$G_{\mathrm{eff}}=0.02E_c$$.
 Longitudinal reinforcing bars are modeled using the OpenSees `ReinforcingSteel` material.
 Bar buckling is represented using the Gomes and Appleton formulation, and low-cycle fatigue is included through the corresponding fatigue formulation implemented in `ReinforcingSteel`.
 The OpenSees `MinMax` wrapper material is used to simulate tensile rupture when the specified ultimate tensile strain is exceeded.
+Shear behavior is modeled as uncoupled from the flexural and axial behavior using a linear shear spring element at the base of the model.
+The adopted effective shear modulus $$G_{\mathrm{eff}}=0.02E_c$$.

 For the fiber-section discretization, the confined boundary regions are discretized into fibers in the in-plane direction.
 A constant fiber thickness is used to discretize the web region, while a single fiber is used in the out-of-plane direction.
 The reinforcing-fiber layout varies according to the reinforcement configuration defined in `Configurations_model_input.xlsx`.